-Cheap fishing boats aren't as uncommon as one might think and the average American angler can probably afford one of the cool new bay boats under $50,000 we checked out a while back, or maybe one of the 10 top center console fishing boats under $20,000.
-But, what if those boats are still beyond your current financial flexibility?
+Cheap fishing boats aren't as uncommon as one might think and the average middle-class American angler can probably afford one of the cool new bay boats under $50,000 we checked out a while back, or maybe one of the 10 top center console fishing boats under $20,000.
+But we know that times are tight and taking on a boat with a thirsty fuel tank will be challenging in this day and age.
+What if those relatively inexpensive boats are still beyond your current financial flexibility?
 Don’t worry, we feel your pain.
-Just about everyone’s strapped at one time or another – but that doesn’t mean you have to go boat-less.
+Just about everyone’s strapped at one time or another – but that doesn’t mean you have to go boatless.
 Here are five new boats that are dirt cheap, but have some serious value to us anglers.
 (Editor's note: please remember that prices change with time and recently they've been changing rapidly.
-There's a fair chance that by the time you see this the MSRPs will have changed from what was originally published).
+There's a fair chance that by the time you see this the MSRPs will have changed from what was originally published.
+This article was last updated in May of 2026).

 1. Bass Raider 102